fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 12.2.7 =
+* [Fixed] Fixes a bug in the Hours widget where Monday would be highlighted as the current day during the last day of the prior week a dealership was open.

 = 12.2.6 =
 * [Changed] Changes the tested up to version number to 5.6.2.
 * [Changed] Changes the default button text for NextGear vehicle inspection reports from "See Digital Inspection Report" to "Mechanic's Report"